Estimated reading time: 14 minutes

 ‘I enjoy supporting the younger lads when they come into the Army.
 I like to think I am helping them, especially those in foster care or troubled childhoods.
 Living with ADHD is not easy, but the discipline within the Armed Forces gives me the structure and boundaries I need.’

 The Armed Forces is a brotherhood; we belong together.

 ‘I would like to become a Teaching Assistant.
-I want to work with kids, who, like myself have behavioural problems.
+I want to work with kids who, like myself, have behavioural problems.
 More importantly, like me, they need positive peer mentors to guide them.
-I know what life is like for them; and when the time comes, I will do this.
-However, I will crack on getting ready for a 2-year tour in Cyprus and try my best to not get arrested in Aya Napa!’
+I know what life is like for them, and when the time comes, I will do this.
+However, I will crack on getting ready for a 2-year tour in Cyprus and try my best not to get arrested in Aya Napa!’

 Verve Recruitment CIC – Supporting young people and our Armed Forces Veterans.

 Verve Recruitment CIC recruits foster carers for the Not for Profit sector.
 More older children are in care than any other; they are also in the hardest age range to find foster carers.
 Foster carers, like Carrol and Chris King, are the difference these young people need.
 If you have thought about fostering, or are from an Armed Forces background and recognise the qualities in you that these young people need, get in touch, and let’s chat.